ch-patrick-scheidegger/c-plus-plus-ost/week06/README.md

 # 3 Finite Field Modulo 5

-In this exercise you have to implement a finite field (galois field/endlicher Körper).
+In this exercise you have to implement a finite field (galois field/endlicher Koerper).
 You can take the code of `Ring5` from the lecture as a starting point.
 Beyond the addition and multiplication a `Ring5` features, you should add the following functionality:

 * Provide subtraction as inverse of addition.
   * Can it be mapped directly to integer subtraction?